Skip to content

 Partisan Memorial Cemetery (1965, Mostar)

-The Partisan Memorial Cemetery commemorates the victims who sacrificed their lives in the fight against fascism by the partisans.
-It is considered a symbol of anti-fascist resistance, liberation, and the desire for coexistence.
+The Partisan Memorial Cemetery commemorates the fallen fighters who sacrificed their lives in the fight against fascism.
+It is a symbol of anti-fascist resistance, liberation, and the desire for coexistence.

-• Conceptualized by Džemal Bijedić, a revolutionary from Mostar, later a state official and one of Josip Broz Tito’s closest associates.
+• Conceptualized by SUBNOR (Association of survivign fighters) and Džemal Bijedić, a revolutionary and state official from Mostar and one of Josip Broz Tito’s closest associates.

-• “An architectural wonder (…) arising from the visions of an architect, an artist of extraordinary talent and remarkable skill, a collective memory builder of our peoples, Bogdan Bogdanović.”
+• “An architectural wonder (…) arising from the visions of the architect, an artist of extraordinary talent and remarkable skill, a collective memory builder of our peoples, Bogdan Bogdanović.”

-• Construction took place for 5 years, from 1960 to 1965.
+• Construction took place over 5-6 years, from 1959 to 1965.
 Master stonemasons from Korčula and Dubrovnik were hired to execute the works, alongside the masons from Posušje and Mostar.

 • The monument mosaic incorporated 12,000 stone details and 1,193 square meters of stone slabs that the citizens of Mostar donated from their old dilapidated houses.
 Over 87,000 stone pebbles extracted from the bottom of the Neretva River cover an area of 871 square meters.

-• 810 memorial plaques were installed, with names engraved on around 630 of them, and the remains of the fallen anti-fascists were transferred to the memorial cemetery.
+• 810 memorial plaques were planned, with names engraved on around 650+ of them, and the remains of many fallen anti-fascists were transferred to the memorial cemetery.

 • The surrounding area around the Monument was reforested by the youth through voluntary work.